joerivanruth/mapiproxy/README.md

 * binary output is forced using the `-B` or `--binary` flag

-When Mapiproxy is in `--messages` mode, it collects all bytes of whole message and prints them as a single frame, skipping the block headers.
+When Mapiproxy is in `--messages` mode, it collects all bytes of a whole message and prints them as a single frame, skipping the block headers.
 In `--blocks` mode, it collects whole blocks and prints one block per frame, also without the block header.

-Because of the above rules it may happen in `--blocks` modr that a multi-byte character spans across a block boundary.
+Because of the above rules it may happen in `--blocks` mode that a multi-byte character spans across a block boundary.
 In that case both blocks are considered to be not valid UTF-8 encoded text so they will be displayed in binary even though other blocks in the message are